ryotsu/raytracer/README.md

-# Raytracer
+# Ray Tracer

-Implementation of the raytracer from the book: [Raytracing in One Weekend](https://raytracing.github.io) in Rust.
+Implementation of the ray tracer from the book: [Ray Tracing The Next Week](https://raytracing.github.io) in Rust.

 ![Generated image](image.png)